Friday, April 13, 2018

 We began on my mat, a 4 X 5 foot version of the map above.
 Rick has the unenviable task of holding off my French attack up the Adige valley.
 He had 3 brigades to start, with two more peeled off the rear of Wurmser’s column.
 Coming at him were 7 brigades under Bonaparte, most of them in action from the start while his were fed into the action a couple at a time.

+Ken was tasked with delaying Wurmser’s column, which sought to relive Mantua.
 Ken had only an infantry brigade and Kilmaine’s cavalry brigade, while Wurnser had two infantry brigades and a cavalry brigade.

 At the end of the game, 3 Austrian units had been knocked out in combat while the French lost one unit.
 This gave the French the only victory point scored and the win.
 That said, Ken had cut the Austrian supply lines from the east edge of the table so in theory all Austrian units save the garrison of Mantua and a brigade that had escaped off the north side to the Tyrol were gone.
 In any case, it was still French 1, Austrians zip.
 It took us 2 hours to play 7 turns.
 French losses were 6 infantry, 1 cavalry and Kilmaine was wounded and out for 4 days (2 turns).

 My attack up the Adige River valley saw a large number of tied assaults, which means each side loses a base and the attack is immediately done again.
 In one case, there were two ties in a row, the combat needing three rolls before being resolved.
 I didn’t like it at the time, hoping for an elegant win.
 But heavy losses favor the French because their veteran troops stand it better than the trained Austrians.
 The heavy losses led to the collapse of units in the Austrian valley force, which gave us the game.
 The sparse numbers of Wurmser’s column allowed the small French force in the east to cut the supply lines, so that also gave us victory, the same 1 point.
-Having seen the labors required of the Austrians, I wasn’t looking forward to switching side after dinner.
+Having seen the labors required of the Austrians, I wasn’t looking forward to switching sides after dinner.

 Dinner was lengthy and entertaining, as usual.
 Linda’s fig cake was a big hit.

+Then we set to the rematch.
+Ken left early and Andrew, arriving late, sat in for him.
 I led the defense force in the Adige valley, facing Rick.
 Turn about is fair play.
 Andrew had Wurmser, keeping all 5 brigades with the injunction to kick Jay’s ass.
 Short story; Rick did not get a load of ties against my forces and they didn’t collapse.
 They were driven back across the mountainous terrain and were handled roughly a couple times.
 Andrew got into a brawl with Augereau’s forces (two infantry brigades, one cavalry).
 His larger force was able to protect our supply lines to the east but got no further south than Vicenza, and that only after hard fighting.

 Trient finally went under and Rick got the die roll that had evaded me in the earlier game.